Skip to main content

 SectionWhat’s in it

-MemoryPersistent context the agent has accumulated — tribal knowledge that compounds over time
+MemoryPersistent context the agent has accumulated — auto-distilled from its knowledge base

-See Agent Identity for details on Soul, Purpose, and Memory.
-Toggle: Cmd+J
+See Agent Identity for details on Instructions, Soul, Purpose, and Memory.
+Toggle the right panel: Cmd+J

 Next: Spawning Agents